taingy-srun/personal-hobby-project/README.md

 Application Features:

-1. CRUD on Albums
-    a.
-To operate on ADD, UPDATE, DELETE albums, you need to login first.
+1. CRUD on Albums [To operate on ADD, UPDATE, DELETE albums, you need to login first]
-2. CRUD on Songs
-    a.
-To operate on ADD, UPDATE, DELETE songs, you need to login first.
+2. CRUD on Songs [To operate on ADD, UPDATE, DELETE songs, you need to login first]
 3. Register
 4. Login